 Rudabánya City Council

-Zsolt Vasáros DLA, Emőke Bandur-Juhász, Ágnes Eiszrich, Anna Kőnig, Zsolt Megyesi, Gábor Nagy, Áron Sasvári, Anikó Somlai, Gabriella Antal, Veronika Borzsák, Piroska Varga, Bence Török
+Zsolt Vasáros, Emőke Bandur-Juhász, Ágnes Eiszrich, Anna Kőnig, Zsolt Megyesi, Gábor Nagy, Áron Sasvári, Anikó Somlai, Gabriella Antal, Veronika Borzsák, Piroska Varga, Bence Török

 Média Építészeti Díja 2016 - Special Prize, Piranesi Award 2016 - short list, S.ARCH 2017 Hong Kong Architecture Award - Special Prize, Lanxess Award - 3rd Prize